CodeItQuick/CodeItQuick.github.io/_posts/2023-12-7-poker-staking-learnings.md

 ---
 layout: post
 name: Poker Staking Learnings
 description: Back in college, I was a broke student who turned to poker to make money.
-My friend offered to stake me, but I found it economically unfeasible, considering the risk and the potential return on his investment.
-This experience gave me insights into investment dynamics, similar to how companies handle investments and seek to provide returns to their shareholders.
+I relate these learnings to development.
 image: poker_zombie_graveyard.webp
 tags: theory all
 ---